-Laura Smith, who lives in Nova Scotia, draws on heritage and her own clear eyed songwriting both for her recording Everything Is Moving.
+Laura Smith, who lived in Nova Scotia, draws on heritage and her own clear eyed songwriting both for her recording Everything Is Moving.
 The heritage in her case leans toward Ireland and the clear eyed part comes from changes and struggles and triumphs which kept her away from recording from some years.
 Smith sings in an immediately distinctive voice which sounds contemporary and yet holds echoes of older times, a voice which adds dimension to the songs she chooses.
 She tells an enigmatic story from the history of Canada as she illuminates Alex Sinclair’s song Magdalen MacGillvray, draws on a song from Newfoundland tradition in Lonely Waterloo, and writes and sings of love’s hopes, dreams and changes in I Built a Boat.
 Update: Laura Smith passed away in March, 2020, in Mahone Bay, Nova Scotia.
 Her music lives on.

 April Verch is from the Ottawa Valley, a place that holds confluence of French and Scottish tradition.
 Her family loved country music too, so that figured into the mix as she learned to play fiddle, to step dance, and to sing.
 Each of those talents is well integrated into the music Verch offers on Bright Like Gold, as are her gifts as a composer and songwriter.
 She’s accompanied by her regular band mates Cody Walters and and Hayes Griffin, along with a few well chosen guests, among them Bruce Molsky and Mac Wiseman, as she offers songs and tunes including Sandy River Belle, No Other Would Do, Raven in the Hemlock, and Evening Star Waltz.